jaym93/gtplaces/README.md

  * setting up the development environment
  * starting a local development instance

+### Local development database

+For development, Sequel Alchemy is configured by default to use a local SQLite database, `dev.db`, which is ignored by Git.

+The provided `sample.db` contains a dump of the production database as of 3/18/2018.
+To use this sample data for development, copy `sample.db` and rename to `dev.db`.

 ### Running tests

 TODO: Steps for running unit/integration tests